jmcaluyafuentes/ccf-dgroup-mngt/README.md

 Access the deployed App at https://ccf-dgroups.netlify.app/

+Note: The application has been tested in Google Chrome at this stage and has not yet been tested in Safari.

 ## Github Repository

 View the source code and project details on GitHub repository: https://github.com/jmcaluyafuentes/ccf-dgroup-mngt